maciejs20/IBMCloudPakWorkshop/8-Openshift/1-OpenShift-Lab.md

-Get access to this new application :
+Copy the url and get access to this new application inside Your VNC client :

 Example: